xbeat/Machine-Learning/README.md

 Model fitting in machine learning is about finding the right balance between capturing patterns in data and avoiding excessive specialization.
 This balance is crucial for creating models that perform well on unseen data.
 Let's explore the concepts of overfitting, underfitting, and best fitting using Python examples.

+## Skewness in Statistics A Python Tutorial

+Introduction to Skewness in Statistics

+Skewness is a measure of asymmetry in a probability distribution or dataset.
+It indicates the extent to which data deviates from a perfectly symmetric distribution.
+Understanding skewness is crucial for data scientists and analysts as it provides insights into the shape and characteristics of data distributions, influencing statistical analyses and decision-making processes.

 ## Independent and Dependent Variables in Predictive Modeling

 Independent Variables